-SECTION 1: INTRODUCTION IIF / MEMBER COMMENTS 1.
-Two critical factors emerge from most if not all analyses The crisis in the Financial services industry has a number of causes: of the financial crisis.
-The first relates to weak or absent 1. poor internal governance corporate governance and the second relates to 2. poor regulatory oversight individuals at board or senior management level who 3. interest rates set too low and wholesale credit too readily were complacent, lacked the knowledge and expertise to available challenge at board or senior manager level or who simply leading to an accumulation of unsustainable private sector debt and a did not understand the risks associated with their business crisis in the banking system. and the wider economy.
+- 1. Two critical factors emerge from most if not all analyses of the financial crisis.
+The first relates to weak or absent corporate governance and the second relates to individuals at board or senior management level who were complacent, lacked the knowledge and expertise to challenge at board or senior manager level or who simply did not understand the risks associated with their business and the wider economy.
 The Central Bank of Ireland ("the Central Bank") is addressing these shortcomings.
-It is appropriate that the Central Bank addresses 1. through the First, we have introduced a comprehensive corporate improvement of 2.
-But it must be borne in mind that the insurance governance regime for banks and insurers and we are in sector has had no systemic problems of any kind and that the the process of developing appropriate corporate implementation of new oversight rules for insurers needs to take governance regimes for other sectors of the financial practical cognisance of the real low-levels of systemic risk posed by services industry under our supervision.
-Secondly, we the industry.
-Insurers should not be regulated as if they were the cause sought additional statutory powers to enable us to apply of the financial crisis.
-They weren't - neither from a an enhanced fitness and probity regime to individuals governance/supervisory standpoint (1 and 2 above) nor from a credit across all regulated financial services providers. perspective (3).
-In fact it is clear that the industry and its customers are being asked to bear some of the financial cost of the consequences of the crisis in the form of levies.
-The industry has no difficulty supporting the Central Bank's new Fit and Proper Regime but we are concerned that the regime could wind up micro-supervising junior individuals within insurers for whose actions heads of function and directors in these institutions must already take responsibility.
+First, we have introduced a comprehensive corporate governance regime for banks and insurers and we are in the process of developing appropriate corporate governance regimes for other sectors of the financial services industry under our supervision.
+Secondly, we sought additional statutory powers to enable us to apply an enhanced fitness and probity regime to individuals across all regulated financial services providers. - 2.
+In doing so, we wanted to raise the bar in Fitness and Probity in three ways: - In our gatekeeper role, by being able to prevent individuals from entering into senior positions in regulated firms, where we had concerns as to their fitness and probity; - In our ongoing supervisory role, by being able to investigate, suspend, remove or prohibit individuals from senior positions in the financial services industry where concerns arise about their fitness and probity; and

-2. In doing so, we wanted to raise the bar in Fitness and Probity in three ways: 1.
-In our gatekeeper role, by being able to prevent individuals from entering into senior positions in regulated firms, where we had concerns as to their fitness and probity; Turn around time for approvals should not have a negative impact on the need to hire appropriate people in a timely fashion.
-Also similar qualifications/validation from Ireland or other jurisdictions should be recognised so that there are no unnecessary delays.
-2. In our ongoing supervisory role, by being able to investigate, suspend, remove or prohibit individuals from senior positions in the financial services industry where concerns arise about their fitness and probity; and Consultation paper 51: The Fit and Proper Regime in Part 3 of the Central Bank Reform Act 2010 3.
 By setting high statutory Standards of Fitness and Probity for all individuals in the financial services industry to follow and which could be enforced in the event of non-compliance.
-We understand that the validation process applied by the CB will be relevant to the individual's role within the organisation.
-Given that heads of function retain a responsibility for ensuring, to a reasonable degree, the probity of those they hire, the CB's focus should be on these heads of function.